awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

 During the generalize and specialize phases the EC2Config service monitors the status of the OS\.
 If EC2Config detects that the OS is in a Sysprep phase, then it publishes the following message to the system log:
 EC2ConfigMonitorState: 0 Windows is being configured\.
 SysprepState=IMAGE\_STATE\_UNDEPLOYABLE

-1. After the OOBE phase completes, the system executes the SetupComplete\.cmd from the following location: C:\\Windows\\Setup\\Scripts\\SetupComplete\.cmd\.
-In Amazon public AMIs before April 2015 this file was empty and executed nothing on the image\.
-In public AMIs dated after April 2015, the file includes the following value: **call "C:\\Program Files\\Amazon\\Ec2ConfigService\\Scripts\\PostSysprep\.cmd"**\.
+1. After the OOBE phase completes, the system runs `SetupComplete.cmd` from the following location: `C:\Windows\Setup\Scripts\SetupComplete.cmd`\.
+In Amazon public AMIs before April 2015 this file was empty and ran nothing on the image\.
+In public AMIs dated after April 2015, the file includes the following value: call "C:\\Program Files\\Amazon\\Ec2ConfigService\\Scripts\\PostSysprep\.cmd"\.

-1. The system executes the PostSysprep\.cmd, which performs the following operations:
+1. The system runs `PostSysprep.cmd`, which performs the following operations:
    + Sets the local Administrator password to not expire\.
 If the password expired, Administrators might not be able to log on\.
    + Sets the MSSQLServer machine name \(if installed\) so that the name will be in sync with the AMI\.